unpaper/unpaper/README.md

 can be installed using Python's package manage (`pip3` or `pip`):

     unpaper$ pip3 install --user 'meson >= 0.57' 'sphinx >= 3.4'
-    unpaper$ CFLAGS="-O2 -march=native" meson builddir
+    unpaper$ CFLAGS="-march=native" meson --buildtype=debugoptimized builddir
     unpaper$ meson compile -C builddir

 You can pass required optimization flags when creating the meson build directory in the `CFLAGS` environment variable.
-Usage of Link-Time Optimizations (`-flto`) is recommended if available.
+Usage of Link-Time Optimizations (Meson option `-Db_lto=true`) is recommended if available.

 Further optimizations such as `-ftracer` and `-ftree-vectorize` are thought to work, but their effect has not been evaluated so your